-Located at the heart of New York, Advance Foot and Ankle Solutions is all ears & eyes to your ligament reconstruction stepwise approach.
-Book an appointment right away for best results.
+Located at the heart of New York, Advance Foot and Ankle Solutions is all ears and eyes to your ligament reconstruction stepwise approach.
+Book an appointment right away for the best results.

-Ligament Reconstruction: The ‘What’ & ‘Why’ Of It
+Ligament Reconstruction: The ‘What’ and ‘Why’ Of It

 The Function: Ligaments serve to check the movement of the ankle joint.
-They restrict the joint motion beyond a certain angle, direction or point.
-As such, they are flexible & elastic in their morphology and work best when used within their elasticity index.
+They restrict joint motion beyond a certain angle, direction, or point.
+As such, they are flexible and elastic in their morphology and work best when used within their elasticity index.

-The Anomaly: An injury to the ligament can lead to its overstretching or tearing away altogether causing sprain within them, only to be examined & prognosticated by a ligament reconstruction specialist for best advice on its effective treatment.
+The Anomaly: An injury to the ligament can lead to its overstretching or tearing away altogether causing a foot or ankle strain within them, only to be examined and prognosticated by a ligament reconstruction specialist for best advice on its effective treatment.
 Repeated episodes of sprain or an untreated injury lead to their gradual debility that ultimately culminates in instability of the ankle joint, requiring a ligament reconstruction surgeon to step in and carry out surgery for their revival.

 The ‘Why’ Of It: Severely injured or sprained tissue often requires ligament reconstruction procedures owing to the rising inability to bear own body weight while standing or walking for several weeks at a stretch.
-The lateral collateral ligaments are more prone to wear & tear and thus, appear more tender & swollen.
+The lateral collateral ligaments are more prone to wear and tear and thus, appear more tender and swollen.

 Factors Leading To Ligament Reconstruction Surgery

-Approaching a ligament reconstruction surgeon for its reconstruction process is the most extreme form of its treatment.
-The most severely bruised ligaments require urgent supervision of a ligament reconstruction doctor or a specialist within the premises of a full-fledged ligament reconstruction clinic or a rehab center.
-Several factors can be listed that contribute to the need of a ligament reconstruction surgery.
+Approaching a sprained foot treatment specialist for its reconstruction process is the most extreme form of its treatment.
+The most severely bruised ligaments require urgent supervision of a sprained foot treatment doctor or a specialist within the premises of a full-fledged sprained foot treatment clinic or a rehab center.
+Several factors can be listed that contribute to the need for an arthroscopic surgery or a ligament reconstruction surgery.

-- Sudden & quick turn or twist of the foot occurring at the ankle that is often to an abnormally high degree, either medially or laterally and is left unmonitored
+- Sudden and quick turn or twist of the foot occurring at the ankle that is often to an abnormally high degree, either medially or laterally, and is left unmonitored

-- Continuous, strenuous exercise or other physical activities without appropriate intermediary breaks to allow the ligaments rest & revitalize.
+- Continuous, strenuous exercise or other physical activities without appropriate intermediary breaks allow the ligaments to rest and revitalize.

-- Repetitive physical exertion like standing up for long hours, walking or jogging briskly or running exhaustively can all cause ligament fatigue & feebleness typically ending with a surgical procedure.
+- Repetitive physical exertion like standing up for long hours, walking or jogging briskly, or running exhaustively can all cause ligament fatigue and feebleness typically ending with a surgical procedure.

 - Ligaments that have been torn or sheared either partially or wholly owing to an accident

-- Recurring ankle sprains, stiffness, pain, restricted motion and limited foot usage giving way to ligament reconstruction surgery
+- Recurring foot and ankle sprains, stiffness, pain, restricted motion, and limited foot usage give way to ligament reconstruction surgery

 - Moderate to severe discomfort accompanied by inflammation in the wounded area

-- Stiffness at the ankle joint turning walking difficult, painful & impaired
+- Stiffness at the ankle joint turning walking difficult, painful, and impaired

 - Restricted movement with joint instability

-Depending the severity of the situation your ligament reconstruction would decide on going for its surgery at an appropriate time.
-In less severe cases, ligaments are merely tightened & straightened again by reattaching them to their bone to let them regain their formal position.
+Depending on the severity of the situation your ligament reconstruction would decide on going for its surgery at an appropriate time.
+In less severe cases, ligaments are merely tightened and straightened again by reattaching them to their bone to let them regain their formal position.

-In the most extreme cases where the tissue is absolutely weakened or destroyed, ligament reconstruction is the only way out.
-The surgery usually involves replacement of the destroyed ligament with peroneus brevis tendon by routing it through the ankle bones to provide it support.
+In the most extreme cases where the tissue is weakened or destroyed, ligament reconstruction is the only way out.
+The surgery usually involves the replacement of the destroyed ligament with the peroneus brevis tendon by routing it through the ankle bones to provide support.

 The Post-surgical Condition

 After the removal of the plaster, you’ll be exercising daily according to the guidelines provided by your ligament reconstruction specialist to help stave off disuse atrophy at the ankle region.
-Only thorough & focused treatment would be able to bring about rapid & complete healing, letting you resume your normal routine activities as soon as possible.
+Only thorough and focused treatment would be able to bring about rapid and complete healing, letting you resume your normal routine activities as soon as possible.